mmaroti/uasat/README.md

 the number of certain structures from the [OEIS](http://oeis.org/):

 ```
-A000110 the number of equivalences on a 7 element set is 877.
+A000110 the number of equivalences on a 7-element set is 877.
-A000142 the number of permutations on a 7 element set is 5040.
+A000142 the number of permutations on a 7-element set is 5040.
 A000273 the number of non-isomorphic 4-element digraphs is 218.
 A000372 the number of antichains of 2^4 is 168.
-A001035 the number of partial orders on a 5 element set is 4231.
+A001035 the number of partial orders on a 5-element set is 4231.
 A001329 the number of non-isomorphic 3-element groupoids is 3330.
-A001710 the number of even permutations on a 7 element set is 2520.
+A001710 the number of even permutations on a 7-element set is 2520.
 A002720 the number of injective partial transformations on 5 is 1546.
+A023815 the number of commutative semigroups on 4 is 1140.
 A084279 the number of 3-colorable 5-element simple graphs is 958.
 A114714 the number of linear extensions of 2x2x4 is 2452.
 The number of essential binary relations on 3 is 462.
-Parsing the N5 poset relation and printing its covers: passed.
-Finished in 7.53 seconds.
+Finished in 9.23 seconds.
 ```

 I have also included a few small programs used for my research, you can